tea2code/fantasy-rts/documentation/Development.md

 - [yaml-cpp](https://code.google.com/p/yaml-cpp/): Must be compiled statically.
 - [Catch](https://github.com/philsquared/Catch)

+### Deployment

+The deployment step should include copying the plugins directory to the build directory.

 ## Code Style

 There is no particular code style enfored.
 Just some simple recommendations which might help.